CDRT/docs/cv/cv_policies.md

 Refer to this [Commercial Vantage blog article](https://thinkdeploy.blogspot.com/2020/11/deploying-commercial-vantage-with-intune.html 'target=_blank') on how to create the Win32 app and [Managing Commercial Vantage in Intune](https://thinkdeploy.blogspot.com/2020/11/manage-commercial-vantage-with-intune.html) for steps on how to ingest the ADMX file in Intune.

+?> If new policies have been introduced, you will need to ingest the updated ADMX file contained in the Commercial Vantage zip.

 ### **Dashboard**

 #### Dashboard